Lessons & Training

 Twenty minutes south of Harrisburg, and twenty miles north of historic Gettysburg, nestled in country that boasts of legendary trout streams, is Lost Hollow Farm.

 Horses of all levels are accepted into training on a limited basis, year-round.
-Young, unstarted horses are welcome; this is some of the most important work that we do.
-Horses started incorrectly can be affected their entire lives.
+Young and unstarted horses are welcome; this is some of the most important work that we do.
+We also compete horses at all levels for owners who would like their horses to be shown.
 All of the horses in training are handled only by FEI level rider/trainers.
 Because we only train a limited number of horses per year, we can afford to provide whatever individualized attention they may need to thrive.

 A successful training program cannot be judged by end results alone.
 It must also be judged by the ethics that govern it and the health of the horses who participate in it.
 We would gladly open our medical records to any qualified analysis, but we know they rank as high as anywhere in the world.
 Since moving to Lost Hollow Farm 18 years ago, we have had consistently 15 horses in training at all levels–including FEI Grand Prix-and around 30 overall in our care at any point in time.